Sandra Beyda-Lorie, Ph.D., Professor, Dean

 ACTION PLAN FOR PROFESSIONAL IMPROVEMENT

-When the deficiencies in knowledge, skills, or dispositions are deemed so severe or beyond remediation, a referral to the Professional Standards Committee of the respective departments, or the Goodwin College of Education Admissions, Retention and Appeals Committee may be made in tandem with, or in lieu of an Action Plan as deemed appropriate by the Director of the CEST Office.
+When the deficiencies in knowledge, skills, or dispositions are deemed so severe or beyond remediation, a referral to the Professional Standards Committee of the respective department may be made in tandem with, or in lieu of a Candidate Alert meeting and/or Action Plan as deemed appropriate by the academic program, University Supervisor, or Director of the CEST Office.

 The Student Teacher Orientation is scheduled during the week prior to the start of the first day of the semester before student teaching begins.
 This orientation is mandatory.
 Student teachers who fail to attend may be prohibited from student teaching during that semester.
 Additional professional development days may be scheduled at other times during the semester in which student teaching occurs and attendance is required.

-Student teachers who are full-time teachers and teaching in their own classroom as permitted by law may request an exemption from attendance at all Student Teacher Orientation and Professional Growth Days events only if these days conflict with the school work calendar.
+Student teachers who are full-time teachers and teaching in their own classroom as permitted by law may request an exemption from attendance at the Student Teacher Orientation only if the event conflicts with the school work calendar.

 Additional days may be scheduled during the semester, as deemed necessary by the Daniel L. Goodwin College of Education and/or CEST Director.
 These will be announced on the NEIUport CEST Group homepage or by announcement.